Inhouse Solicitor/Legal Counsel

 About Crowe

-Crowe is a leading national audit, tax, advisory and consulting firm with global reach and local expertise.
-We are an independent member of Crowe Global, one of the top 10 accounting networks in the world, with access to more than 40,000 people in over 140+ countries and across more than 800+ offices globally.
+Crowe is a leading national firm offering audit, tax, advisory, and consulting services with global reach and local expertise.
+As an independent member of Crowe Global, one of the top 10 accounting networks worldwide, we have access to over 40,000 professionals across 140+ countries and more than 800 offices globally.

 The Team